MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_compatibility.md

 ﻿ms.ContentId: C2593EA1-B182-4C71-8504-49691F619158
 title: Step 1 - Operating System and Hardware Compatibility

-# Operating System and Hardware Compatibility
+# Windows 10 Hyper-V System Requirements

 Hyper-V on Windows 10 will only work under a specific set of Hardware and Operating System configurations.
-This document will briefly discuss the software and hardware requirements of Hyper-V as well walk you through determining compatibility of your system with Hyper-V. While this document will not detail every system configuration compatible with Hyper-V, in general the guidance here should help quickly determine if your current system is ready to host Hyper-V Virtual Machines.
+This document will briefly discuss the software and hardware requirements of Hyper-V and show you how to check your system for compatibility with Hyper-V. While this document will not detail every system configuration compatible with Hyper-V, use the guidance here to help you quickly figure out if your current system can host Hyper-V virtual machines.”

-## Operating System Compatibility
+## Operating System Requirements

 The Hyper-V role can be enabled on these versions of Windows 10: